marionhardy/hydra-regen/README.md

 ### Interstitial_report1

-Contains the exploration of the data (batches, features, metadata etc) Quality check based on nFeatures and nCounts (no mitochondrial genes in the 105 genome) Scaling using SCTransform() and regression (or not) of the batch variable Selection of the first 28 dimensions for UMAP projection PCA
+Contains the exploration of the data (batches, features, metadata etc)

+Quality check based on nFeatures and nCounts (no mitochondrial genes in the 105 genome)

+Scaling using SCTransform() and regression (or not) of the batch variable

+Selection of the first 28 dimensions for UMAP projection

+PCA

 UMAP

 Clustering at different resolutions (0.025, 0.1, 0.3)

 ### Interstitial_report2_cluster_attribution

+Subsetting by head/foot and timepoint for both regressed and unregressed Not batch regressed
+Batch regressed
+Cluster attribution
+UMAP at 0.025 resolution
+Finding markers per clusters
+-    DotPlot of top 5 differentially expressed markers per clusters
+-    DotPlot of theoretical markers for neurons and other interstitial cells
+-    UMAPs of names markers (excludes uncharacterized transcripts)

 ### Interstitial_report2